 Sharpness Scoring

 RawCull can automatically rank every image in a catalog by sharpness, so the sharpest frames rise to the top and out-of-focus or motion-blurred shots sink to the bottom.
-This page explains what the score means, how to run it, and how to interpret the results.

 Overview